 SHOUT IT OUT LOUD

-Funny how one of Kiss' all-time best songs started out as one of Wicked Lester's worst.
-(My, the original version of this song on the Wicked Lester demos is downright AWFUL) The song ended up becoming a Kiss anthem rivaling Rock and Roll All Night as the quintessential Kiss song.
-Shout It Out Loud was the first single to be released for radio air play and did zero to move sales on the album.
-In time, Shout It Out Loud became THE Kiss song that truly summarized the appeal of Kiss to young fans who really wanted nothing more than to have fun and were bored with the pretentiousness embodied by so many rock bands during the era.
+Funny how one of KISS' all-time best songs started as one of Wicked Lester's worst.
+(My, the original version of this song on the Wicked Lester demos is downright AWFUL) The song ended up becoming an anthem rivaling Rock and Roll All Night as the quintessential KISS song.
+Shout It Out Loud was the first single to be released for radio airplay and did zero to move sales on the album.
+In time, Shout It Out Loud became THE KISS song that truly summarized the appeal of KISS to young fans who wanted nothing more than to have fun and were bored with the pretentiousness embodied by so many rock bands during the era.

 New Book Out Soon